 Lacrosse - an Olympic Demonstration Sport

-Lacrosse has been an offical Olympic sport twice, in 1904 and 1908, but it has also been a demonstration sport at the Olympic Games in 1928, 1932 and 1948.
+Lacrosse has been an official Olympic sport twice, in 1904 and 1908, but it has also been a demonstration sport at the Olympic Games in 1928, 1932 and 1948.
 See more about Lacrosse as an official past Olympic sport, and they are trying to make it back on the Olympic Games program.

-In 1948, the competition involved just two teams, Great Britain and the United States.
+In 1948, the lacrosse competition involved just two teams, Great Britain and the United States.
 They played just one match at Wembley Stadium, which ended in a 5-5 draw.

 - Lacrosse as an Olympic medal sport

 - Demonstration Sports at the Olympic Games of 1928

 - Hurling at the 1904 Olympics